 Since storms vary dramatically and occur over a variety of paved surfaces and traffic conditions, the Snow and Ice Control Plan (SIC Plan) is intended to be a base, with changes allowed as necessary.
-This plan was made to fit average conditions, but is able to be adapted to a wide variety of conditions that are encountered by Street Maintenance crews while working to maintain safe roads.
+This plan was made to fit average conditions but can be adapted to a wide variety of conditions that are encountered by Street Maintenance crews while working to maintain safe roads.